cfengine/documentation/reference/special-variables.markdown

 CFEngine includes the following **special variables**:

+* [connection][connection]
+Variables defined for embedding unprintable values or values with special meanings in strings.

 * [const][const]
 Variables defined for embedding unprintable values or values with special meanings in strings.